amibr88/frontend-nanodegree-arcade-game/README.md

 Frogger Game: Getting Started

-this is the classic arcade game inspired by the frogger game to start the game toy sholud open the folder "frontend-nanodegree-arcade-game" then open the "index.html" then it will open the game on the browser.
+this is the classic arcade game inspired by the frogger game to start the game toy sholud open the folder "frontend-nanodegree-arcade-game" then open the "index.html" then it will open the game on the browser link to the page "https://iaialm.github.io/frontend-nanodegree-arcade-game/"

 Frogger Game Description